Semi-Homemade Thanksgiving Stuffing

-This Semi-Homemade Stuffing recipe elevates store-bought box stuffing all while taking the fuss out of the traditional homemade Thanksgiving dish.
+This Semi-Homemade Thanksgiving Stuffing recipe elevates store-bought box stuffing all while taking the fuss out of the traditional homemade Thanksgiving dish.

 top view of a casserole dish of semi homemade stuffing